 Stephen Covey says to “live out of your imagination, not your history.”
 Depression, suicidal thoughts, hate, despair and hopelessness result when I live out of the mindset of my past.
 It’s as if he is abusing me all over again.

-Can brainwashed people recover?
+Can you heal from brainwashing?
 Yes.
-Once you know you’ve experienced brainwashing, you can undo it.
-First, learn how your abuser used brainwashing techniques.
+Once you know you’ve experienced it, you can heal from brainwashing and recover from domestic abuse.
+First, learn how your abuser used brainwashing steps to bring you under control.
 Then learn self mind-control to undo the brainwashing.
 It will take less time to recover than it took to become brainwashed.
-The brainwashing process took some time to take effect because the process was […]
+The brainwashing […]

 Therefore, I am finding that I am an emotional chameleon.
 I must learn to turn off my emotions and the thought train they trigger when I recognize abuse to protect myself and begin “observation mode”.
 This is not going to work for the long haul.
 I do not want to live my life connecting and disconnecting from the one I married.
 But for now and until I leave or he knocks off the abuse, it will have to work.

 I wish I knew how to explain all of this without sounding like a crybaby or that I’m blaming my abuser for everything.
 I really wish I could come across as someone who knew exactly what she was doing and knew exactly what she was talking about and had the answers for everything…not that I want to be a know-it-all either, but, you know…

 Living in abuse takes a thought out strategy.
 It’s not good to be surprised and thrown off balance all the time.
 Could you turn your abuser into a lab rat?